 So, I made Stand Up Set Helper, for the sake of doing a program in C. It worked pretty well.
 It read data from a TXT document.
 It was not meant for distribution.

 A year or two later, I knew how to make Android apps, and I wanted to make Stand Up Set Helper for Android.
-It called for a mobile app.
-Comics come up with jokes at random times, they use their phones to record them.
+The idea called for a mobile app.
+Comics come up with jokes at random times and they use their phones to record them.

 Alternate versions allow you to store multiple versions of a joke, allowing comics to edit jokes without losing earlier versions.
 One version is always assigned as the default version of a joke.

 Importing and exporting allow comics to easily move data in and out of the app.

 Data can be typed in, spoken in, or imported.
 Assembling sets is as rapid as possible.
 The comic can organize their material with tags, and can store limitless jokes, versions of jokes, and sets of jokes.
 Sets can be duplicated or combined.
 It’s a useful tool.

 Other features include:

 Here’s the instructional/demo video: